Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: Real-world Data Analysis

-From the trajectories of C-index over the training epochs in Figure \ref{fig:AREDS_CoxSNN}, it justifies our discussion in Section \ref{sec:impact of Mini-batch Size in Cox-NN Optimization} that the ratio of learning rate to batch size $\gamma /s$ determines the dynamics of SGD in Cox-NN training.
-The SGD training history would be similar when $\gamma / s$ is the same and doubling the batch size is equivalent to half the learning rate.
-For a fixed learning rate, SGD with a smaller batch size converges faster than with a larger batch size.
+Next, we verified the linear scaling rule by adjusting both the batch size and the learning rate of the SGD algorithm.
+From the trajectories of the C-index over the training epochs in Figure \ref{fig:AREDS_CoxSNN}, the SGD training history would be similar when $\gamma / s$ is the same.
+Moreover, reducing the batch size by half is equivalent to doubling the learning rate, which leads to faster convergence.
+For example, decreasing the batch size from 64 to 32 with a learning rate of 0.002 (dash-dotted line to dashed) or increasing the learning rate from 0.002 to 0.004 with a batch size of 64 (dash-dotted line to solid line) generates similar training trajectories.
+This justifies our discussion in Section \ref{sec:impact of Mini-batch Size in Cox-NN Optimization} that the ratio of learning rate to batch size $\gamma /s$ determines the dynamics of SGD in Cox-NN training.

+Lastly, we built a prediction model by fine-tuning the hyperparameters, such as the Cox-NN structures and SGD parameters, through a grid search.
+Guided by the linear scaling rule, we fixed the batch size to 32 and only tuned the learning rate.
+Detailed configurations of the hyperparameters are displayed in the Supplementary Material.
+To tune the hyperparameters, we held out a validation set (20\%) from the 7,087 training data and evaluated the C-index on the validation set after training with different configurations.
+We chose the hyperparameters that maximized the C-index on the validation set for our final model, which achieved a C-index of 0.85 on the test data.